Pajama Sam: No Need to Hide When It's Dark Outside

 Pajama Sam: No Need to Hide When It's Dark Outside (also known as Pajama Sam 1) is a 1996 adventure game developed and published by Humongous Entertainment for Microsoft Windows and Macintosh.
 The first game of the Pajama Sam franchise, it sold nearly three million units and won 50 awards.

-The game was first released on October 18, 1996.
-The game was reissued on December 7, 1999.
-In August 2008, the game was re-released for Wii by Majesco Entertainment, renamed as Pajama Sam: Don't Fear The Dark and only available for a limited time due to legal problems concerning the port's development.
+The game was first released on October 18, 1996 and reissued on December 7, 1999.
+In August 2008, the game was re-released for the Wii by Majesco, renamed as Pajama Sam: Don't Fear The Dark and only available for a limited amount of time due to legal problems concerning the port's development.
 This game was ported to iOS by Nimbus Games under the title Pajama Sam: No Need to Hide in December 2012.
 A Nintendo Switch version was released in February 2022, followed by the PlayStation 4 version on the PlayStation Store in November.

 Plot

-A young boy named Sam prepares to go to sleep with his bedroom light off for the first time but quickly becomes frightened by the darkness.
-Inspired by the bravery of his superhero idol, Pajama Man, Sam assumes the role of Pajama Sam by donning a red cape, purple mask, and gathering equipment to confront the darkness, which he believes to be an actual living being.
-While searching for Darkness in his closet, Sam falls down a portal which takes him to the Land of Darkness, a world where the sky is always dark.
+A young boy named Sam prepares to go to sleep with his bedroom light off for the first time, but quickly becomes frightened by the darkness.
+Inspired by the bravery of his superhero idol, Pajama Man, Sam assumes the role of Pajama Sam by donning a red cape and purple mask, imagining Darkness as a living being that he can immobilize with his flashlight and capture in his lunchbox.
+While searching for Darkness in his closet, Sam falls through a portal and ends up in the Land of Darkness, a world where the sky is always dark.

-Not long after Sam enters the Land of Darkness, a group of sentient trees trap him with a rope snare and confiscate his superhero gear and mask, hiding each of them in three locations.
-After Sam frees himself, a friendly female tree, to whom the rope belongs, lets Sam borrow it and encourages him to look for his missing items.
-While exploring the different parts of the Land of Darkness, Sam meets a boat named Otto and a mine cart named King, who both aid him throughout his mission.
+Not long after Sam enters the Land of Darkness, a group of sentient trees trap him with a rope snare and confiscate his superhero gear, hiding each item in a different location.
+After Sam frees himself, he befriends a different tree who encourages him to look for his missing items.
+While exploring the Land of Darkness, Sam meets a boat named Otto, whom he helps overcome his fear of sinking, and a mine cart named King, whom he helps get free from rust, and they both aid him throughout his mission.

-After retrieving all his items, Sam enters Darkness' bedroom and nervously confronts him only to realize that Darkness is actually very nice but lonely because he has no friends to play games with him.
+After retrieving his lost items, Sam enters Darkness' bedroom and nervously confronts him, only to discover that Darkness isn't a villain, and that he only wants a friend to play with.
 Feeling sorry for Darkness, Sam befriends him, and they play "Cheese and Crackers" (a variation of tic-tac-toe) together.
 Afterwards, Sam returns home and goes to bed, having overcome his fear of Darkness.